 The session took the form of a creative workshop addressing the role of teaching artists in times of crisis.
 Using dance, music and the visual arts, the whole congregation worked together to help 'Marley' get her dreams and wishes back.
 In these days of never ending crises, this might be the vital gift teaching artists give the world.

 If you missed it, we highly recommend watching this workshop, your imagination will thank you!
-Just click the image to the right to view.

 - Professor Peter O’Connor (Centre for Arts and Social Transformation)